fizban007/PiTP-2016-Notes/README.md

 from the speakers!
 I like to read these and the original notes/slides together to get a better idea what happened during the lecture.

+Comment/Rant: It's so much harder to take notes when the speaker uses slides, than when he uses chalk & board.
+The slides runs by so fast that there is almost no time to write down the equations...

 #Useful links
 -------------